Alex-Aralis/login-office-hours/README.md

 - Create a user registry for searching through and navigating to that users list of mutants
 - Sort by column in registry and list
 - Allow sorting through users in registry state

+> *Check out the [Trello Board](https://trello.com/b/OaqYu17J/mutant-office-hours) for more information on features.*

 production
 ------